Canardoux/flutter_sound/flutter_sound/doc/player.md

 - [Default constructor](#creating-the-player-instance)
 - [openAudioSession](#openaudiosession-and-closeaudiosession) and [closeAudioSession()](#openAudioSession-and-closeAudioSession) to open or close an audio session
-- [openAudioSessionWithUI()](#openaudiosessionwithui) to open an audio session with control from the Lock Screen or an Apple Watch
 - [setAudioFocus()](#setaudiofocus) to manage the session Audio Focus
 - [startPlayer()](#startplayer) to play an audio file or  a buffer.
 - [startPlayerFromTrack](#startplayerfromtrack) to play data from a track specification and display controls on the lock screen or an Apple Watch